Scuba Rebreather vs. Regulator – Ready to dive without Bubbles?

 Regulators are ideal for people who are just getting into diving.
 Chances are you’re not looking for the most expensive equipment.
 You’re not going to be diving at great depths.
 And you’re not going to be diving with technical gas mixes.

-Some people don’t like the way that the rebreather’s air tastes.
-While it is warmer and moister, it can taste quite different than the air you get off the regulator.
+Some people don’t like the way that the rebreather’s breathing gas tastes.
+While it is warmer and moister, it can taste quite different than the gasses you get off the regulator.
 This is a personal choice, but it may be one that makes or breaks whether or not you get a regulator or rebreather.